willwade/LLMAACTestBed/README.md

 ## **The Knowledge Graph (User Profile)**

-The core of our "Smart" system is the **Static Profile** (`dwayne_context.json`).
+The core of our "Smart" system is the **Static Profile** (`Dave_context.json`).
 This JSON structure acts as the "Long Term Memory" for the LLM, providing it with the medical and social nuances required to interpret telegraphic speech.

 {
   "identity": {
-    "name": "Dwayne",
+    "name": "Dave",
     "age": 45,
     "condition": "MND (Motor Neurone Disease)",
     "former\_occupation": "Software Developer",